Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Principal Component Analysis

 \section{Principal Component Analysis}

-Several experiments in this paper use Principal Component Analysis (PCA) for dimensionality reduction: the protein sequence experiment projects one-hot encodings from $\mathbb{R}^{1420}$ to $\mathbb{R}^{59}$ (Section~\ref{app:protein}), the GMM-PCA baseline operates in a 50-dimensional PCA subspace (Section~\ref{app:gmm-pca}), and the multi-head SA demo partitions PCA subspaces across heads (Section~\ref{app:multihead}).
+Several experiments in this paper use Principal Component Analysis (PCA) for dimensionality reduction: the protein sequence experiment projects one-hot encodings from $\mathbb{R}^{1420}$ to $\mathbb{R}^{59}$ (Appendix~\ref{app:protein}), the GMM-PCA baseline operates in a 50-dimensional PCA subspace (Appendix~\ref{app:gmm-pca}), and the multi-head SA demo partitions PCA subspaces across heads (Appendix~\ref{app:multihead}).
 We briefly summarize the construction for completeness.

 \paragraph{Setup.} Given a memory matrix $\mathbf{X} = [\mathbf{m}_1,\dots,\mathbf{m}_K] \in \mathbb{R}^{d \times K}$, define the column mean $\bar{\mathbf{m}} = \frac{1}{K}\sum_{k=1}^{K}\mathbf{m}_k$ and the centered matrix $\tilde{\mathbf{X}} = \mathbf{X} - \bar{\mathbf{m}}\mathbf{1}_K^\top \in \mathbb{R}^{d \times K}$.